open-contracting/standard/docs/guidance/map/framework_agreements.md

 The notice is modelled as an OCDS release with the same `ocid` as the previous release, a `tag` of 'award', and the following properties:

-* Since no further suppliers will be added to the framework agreement, `tender.status` is set to 'complete'.
 * An `Award` object is added to the `awards` array.
 * An `Organization` object is added to the `parties` array with the supplier's details.
 * An `OrganizationReference` object is added to award's `.suppliers` array to reference the supplier's object in the `parties` array.